 Additional categories: You can also go to Settings–>Feed/iTunes and find iTunes: Categories to choose a 2nd and 3rd Apple Podcasts category.
 Please note as per Apple’s documentation: “Although you can specify more than one category and subcategory in your RSS feed, Apple Podcasts only recognizes the first category and subcategory.”

 Since Spotify began including podcasts on their platform, podcast listening has booomed there.
-With changes to their app to highlight podcasts, you can expect Spotify will continue to be an important player in podcasting.
-Podbean and most podcast hosting companies developed partnerships with Spotify, meaning you can submit your podcast to Spotify directly through your hosting company.
+With changes to their app to highlight podcasts, you can expect they will continue to be an important player in podcasting.
+Podbean and most podcast hosting companies developed partnerships with them, meaning you can submit your podcast directly through your hosting company.

 If you submitted via your podcast hosting company, you will typically get some Spotify stats in your hosting dashboard.